khanna-vijay/Book_Analysis/The Critique of Pure Reason - By Immanuel Kant.md

 Why did we take this book for Analysis : Immanuel Kant's challenging expository work is worth the time and effort.
 So we leverage NotebookLM to attempt to understand this important book.

-# TLDR the Important Questions for NotebookLM for Pre-Reading
+# TLDR the Important "How to Read a Book" Questions to NotebookLM for Pre-Reading
 > Help me understand : “What is this book about as a whole?”.
 Discover and Explain the leading theme, main point, and orderly subdivision of the book.

 > Help me understand : “What is being said in detail, and how?”.
 Explain and List the author's main ideas, assertions (propositions), and arguments.